Les Deux Alpes: Lifts

 The lift system has a combined up hill capacity of 66,000 people per hour.
 In total there are 59 lifts serving the resort.
 At peak times lift queues can be very long, and it can take over an hour to travel from the village to the top of the glacier, which is sometimes closed due to blizzards, high winds, avalanche risks, or a combination of both.

 The resort of La Grave can be accessed from the very top lift at the Dome de la Lauze by either walking or at certain times by ski-tow behind a Snowcat.
 It is only recommended for advanced skiers under supervision of a qualified guide.

-The new Jandi 3S replaced the existing Jandri lift from the beginning of the 2024/5, cutting the journey time from base to glacier down from 40 to 17 minutes and with double the uplift capacity to 3000 skiers per hour.
+The new Jandri 3S replaced the existing Jandri lift from the beginning of the 2024/5, cutting the journey time from base to glacier down from 40 to 17 minutes and with double the uplift capacity to 3000 skiers per hour.

 As part of the planned 350M Euro investment in Alpe d'Huez over the next 5 years, a new lift connecting the two resorts was planned for 2021.
 This would have created one of the biggest linked ski areas in the world, but was cancelled.